 That second point is where things get interesting.

 After all, this could imply that an employee of a two-person advertising firm working for a publicly-traded company could now bring retaliation claims under SOX.

 Indeed, Justice Sonia Sotomayor, one of the court’s liberal justices, lamented in her dissent: “…it would extend whistleblower protections so far as to cover office cleaners, day laborers and even babysitters who work for people employed at public companies.”

 Privately-owned companies are potential targets now for SOX retaliation lawsuits.
 The U.S. Supreme Court did not clearly define its extension of SOX liability, so the full reach of this statute is still to be seen.

 But no company wants to be the one to help define this ruling better through lawsuits and court battles.

 It’s not clear, for instance, whether a private company is exposed to risk regardless of the nature and extent of the particular services it provides to a public company.
-Do cleaners and day laborers really count?
+Do all public employees, including cleaners and day laborers really count?

 Your job is risk mitigation, which means this ruling has the possibility of ensnaring both public and private companies in new and unexpected ways.

 For instance, contract employees who allege they were retaliated against for blowing the whistle could file a lawsuit against a company, even if they’re only working a few hours a week.